Internectio/Locuscraft/README.md

 *Who is the target audience?*

 Everyone.
-Ideally Locuscraft would be a tool that can improve everyone's day-to-day life.
+Ideally Locuscraft would become a tool that improves everyones day-to-day utility of the internet.

 *How can I tailor the web site to reach that audience?*